gohugoio/hugo/content/templates/lists.md

 ### Taxonomy RSS

-A Taxonomy’s RSS will be rendered at /`PLURAL`/`TERM`/index.xml (e.g.&nbsp;http://spf13.com/topics/golang/index.xml)
+A Taxonomy’s RSS will be rendered at `/<PLURAL>/<TERM>/index.xml` (e.g.&nbsp;http://spf13.com/topics/golang/index.xml).

 {{% note %}}
-Hugo ships with its own [RSS 2.0][] template.
-In most cases this will be sufficient, and an RSS template will not need to be provided by the user.
+Most use cases will find that the [RSS 2.0][] template that ships with Hugo is sufficient for their needs.
 {{% /note %}}

-Hugo provides the ability for you to define any RSS type you wish, and can have different RSS files for each section and taxonomy.
+Hugo provides the ability for you to define any RSS type you wish.
+You can can have different RSS files for each section and taxonomy:

 1. `/layouts/taxonomy/<SINGULAR>.rss.xml`
 1. `/layouts/_default/rss.xml`